Do you believe you need a tooth removed, but aren’t sure? Are you experiencing tooth pain but don’t know why?

 Wisdom Teeth Removal in Jacksonville FL

 A common type of tooth extraction is the removal of wisdom teeth.
-The wisdom teeth are your third molars which usually appear in the late teens or early twenties.
+The wisdom teeth are your third molars, usually appearing in the late teens or early twenties.
 Most of the time, the third molars lack adequate space in the jaw to erupt fully or even at all.
 This common condition is called impaction.

 In certain cases, the wisdom tooth that cannot come through becomes inflamed.
-This causes a sac to develop around the root of the tooth that then fills with liquid.
+This causes a sac to develop around the tooth’s root, filling with liquid.
 This can cause a cyst or an abscess if it becomes infected.
 If either of these situations goes untreated, serious damage to the underlying bone and surrounding teeth and tissues can result.

 Always seek the opinion and recommendation of a certified dentist before seeking treatment.
 Teeth can get damaged by lots of things.
-When you experience tooth pain for an extended duration, it might not mean you have to get the tooth pulled.
-Most teeth pain is only temporary, or superficial, due to recent trauma to the mouth.
-In some cases, it can become a serious problem if not examined by a dentist.
+Experiencing tooth pain for an extended duration might not mean you have to get the tooth pulled.
+Most teeth pain is only temporary or superficial due to recent trauma to the mouth.
+Sometimes, it can become a serious problem without a dentist’s examination.

 Can I eat after a tooth extraction?